Hostel | S-25, Greater Kailash Part 1, New Delhi, India 110048

 |Private Rooms A private room is a room that is not shared with other people from the property – in other words, you book and pay for all the beds in the room.
 If you are traveling alone, for example, but want to book a double room, you must pay for two people in order to book the whole room.|

-Deluxe Double (Private bathroom)Buffet breakfast included
+Deluxe Double (Private bathroom)No meals or drinks included

 About Moustache Hostel

 Tucked away from the main street, the hostel has a meditation room for when you’ve had a tough day around town, a terrace to chill on, a kitchen to cook your meals, a garden to sip on your evening coffee while watching the city wind down, and a common room to hang out with other backpackers.

 There is WiFi, lockers, and all the comforts you would expect from any international hostel.
 We made sure, however, that we added an Indian touch to everything – and no, that does not mean that none of these things work.

 1) Credit cards accepted with 2% additional bank charge

 3) India is known for its hospitality.
 During your trip, you are likely to meet tons of very interesting and very helpful people.
 Ultimately, we think, your experiences with the people of this country is what will be the highlight of your trip.
 However, you are also likely to run into thugs who take advantage of the fact that there is general lack of transparency and information in the country.
 They are generally found in places frequented by tourists (e.g., major railway stations, bus stations, and popular monuments, etc.). and have devised many creative ways to rip you off.
 So, be careful with your money.